bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Display Control

-Format: `UNIT` [qual] unit
+Format: `UNIT` unit

-	Qualifiers: 	            /DFLT   /DIM1   /DIM2   /FREQ   /TIME
+Qualifiers: /DFLT /FREQ /TIME /UNKN

+Qualifier defaults: /TIME

-Qualifier defaults:         current dimension         current domain Defaults:          current Description:
+Defaults: current

-Sets time or frequency unit.
+Description:
+`UNIT` sets the unit for a given domain. /FREQ, /TIME, and /UNKN select which domain to set the unit for. /DFLT is used to set the default unit for the selected domain.
+If no unit is specified RNMR will prompt for it with the current unit.

 Valid time domain units are USEC, MSEC, and SEC.
 Valid frequency domain units are HZ, kHz, MHz, and PPM.
-The /DFLT qualifier is used to specify a unit to be used when the primary unit is not acceptable.
-All primary units are valid default units with the exception of PPM.
 ## UPDARV
 Update archive